Fortnite-API/py-wrapper/README.md

 ###### Returns
 Returns a `Shop` object.
 ###### Raises
 - `Server Outage` if the servers are not available
+- `RateLimted` when the rate limit has been hit
+- `Unauthorized` when no or a wrong API key has been provided

 ___